singhish/RTML/README.md

 optimizer = adam
 loss = mse
 ```
-that predicts 1 timestep into the future on experimentally generated time series data consisting of 1 sinusoid, a
-standard deviation of 1, and a resample down to 330 Hz.
+that predicts 1 timestep into the future on an experimentally generated vibration dataset resampled down to 330 Hz.

 ## Usage